Almost ready!

 From the creators of the theory of ethical blindness, an investigation into how corporate scandals happen, revealing the common pattern behind them and how your organization can avoid them

-Corporate scandals are narrated like Hollywood movies: the villains are the once-celebrated CEOs who are unmasked as sociopaths and ultimately convicted.
+Too often, the stories of corporate scandals are narrated like Hollywood movies in which once-celebrated CEOs are unmasked as sociopaths and ultimately convicted for their crimes.
 What we fail to realize, however, is that most bad things are done by average people with honorable values and no bad intentions.

 In The Dark Pattern, two experts in business ethics and decision-making challenge the conventional view that corporate misconduct happens because of a handful of bad actors.
 Instead, the book shows how entire organizations can fall off the moral cliff because a few good people become ethically blind.

 Drawing on the latest insights from behavioral science, the authors identify nine toxic elements that lead to corporate scandals and offer nine actionable lessons for building morally resilient organizations.
-The Dark Pattern will strengthen the awareness, defenses, and responses of tomorrow’s leaders against the subtle dynamics of moral erosion.
+Essential reading for business leaders, The Dark Pattern offers real-world guidance for defending companies against the subtle dynamics of moral erosion.